7 Nasty Divorce Deposition Questions You Must Prepare For

 You may be asked many questions in the divorce disposition, but some of them could be nasty.
 Here are the lists of some Nasty divorce deposition questions you may face;

-#1.
-Mental and physical health issues:
+1. Mental and physical health questions

 You may be asked about your mental and physical health.
 This could include questions about your mental state, any medications you are taking, and any history of substance abuse.